lumianph/gpuprec/README.md

 ## INTRODUCTION

 This project intends to develop extended precision libraries for GPGPU.
-It is originally developed during my PhD work (you still can visit the old page for gpuprec: https://code.google.com/p/gpuprec/).
+It is originally developed during my PhD study  (you can still visit the original page for gpuprec: https://code.google.com/p/gpuprec/).
 Recently I have fixed some issues of the libraries running on modern generations of GPUs.
 I hope you will find it useful for your research or development.

-This project consists of two projects.
+This project consists of two libraries.

 **GQD**: This library has implemented double-double (31 decimal digits) and quad-double (62 decimal digits) precision on the GPU.
 Due to built-in vectors available in CUDA, this library has a very good portability and is also easy to use.
 Most operations are implemented using function overriding.
 The algorithms mainly refer to the QD library on the CPU.